-We here at the Berkeley MBA for Executives Program know that there is no one-size-fits-all approach when it comes to selecting a business school, because every student has his or her own reasons for getting an MBA—and there are many paths to choose from.
+We here at the Berkeley MBA for Executives Program know that there is no one-size-fits-all approach when it comes to selecting a business school or when deciding which MBA schedule is right for you, because every student has his or her own reasons for getting an MBA—and there are many paths to choose from.

 If you’re looking for a program with a unique schedule and student body, an Executive MBA may be the perfect fit.
 Here are seven reasons to consider an EMBA program.

 1. Work and learn at the same time

 EMBA programs let you to work while you’re in school, allowing you simultaneous growth in both your career and your degree.
 Another benefit of this dynamic is having opportunities to take what you learn in the classroom and directly apply it to your professional life.

 2. Complete your MBA on an accelerated timeline

 Many experienced professionals choose executive programs because the timeline acknowledges students’ vast work experience by moving at an accelerated rate.
 You’ll be able to earn your degree faster than you would in a full-time or part-time MBA program.

 3. Live, learn, and work with flexibility